Location: Kavousi, Crete, Greece

 Students will participate in the primary excavation stage of the project, working principally as assistants to field archaeologists and specialists learning excavation and recording techniques first-hand.
 The site of Azoria is today a rural environment in the mountains of east Crete, with rocky terrain typical of the Cretan landscape.
 Cretan summers are dry and hot and students should expect to work long and physically as well as intellectually-demanding days.
 A usual day of work would involve digging or assisting with sieving and recording on site for most of the morning and early afternoon, followed by the processing of finds in the late afternoon.
 Regular tours of the site as well as reports by the various senior and specialist staff offer on-going discussion of archaeological methods; the historical and archaeological significance of the excavations, site, and region; and problems in field work.

-All students are registered for a course entitled Field School in Classical Archaeology, CLST 342A.
-Students earn two Duke credits, which is equivalent to eight semester credits at most other U.S. universities.
+By registering for this program, students are enrolled in a course entitled Field School in Classical Archaeology, CLST 342A.
+Students earn two Duke credits, which is equivalent to six or eight semester credits at most other U.S. universities.

 While the program will center on the actual excavation, formal presentations are integrated into the work schedule: these would include regular afternoon presentations by the instructor and specialist staff—field archaeologists (e.g., trench supervisors; ceramic specialist; architect; lithics specialist), scientific staff (archaeobotanist; zooarchaeologist; biological anthropologist), and technical staff (registrar and finds manager; conservator; illustrator; and photographer)— reflecting on problems of methodology, interpretation and synthesis.
 Weekly trench tours given by senior staff and graduate-student trench supervisors provide an overview of the site, methods of interpretation, and the progress of excavation.
 Occasional visits to other nearby sites offer a broader regional, cultural, and historical perspective.